Payday lending in the United States is a $30-billion industry.

 The thing is, not all these businesses have the proper licensure, bond, and insurance.
 Its important you check for these requirements before signing the dotted line.
 Especially with federal protective laws for consumers now in place.

 For instance, the Department of Defense now regulates payday loan lending institutions.
 If you are a Service member or a family of one, make sure that the lender won’t charge you more than a 36% yearly interest.

 Just Before You Sign that Dotted Line

 After completing all the requirements, the payday loan lender will verify the information you’ve provided.
-As soon as they confirm this, they’ll let you know right away if you qualify.
+As most payday lenders don’t do a credit check, they’ll let you know right away if you qualify.
 So long as you gave the correct details and submitted all requirements, you most likely will get good news about your payday loan with a prepaid debit card application.

 But before you accept the money – which in this case, you’ll receive through your prepaid debit card – make sure you read everything in the contract first.
 It should contain and explain all terms and conditions of the loan, including interest rates, financial charges, late fees, and other possible penalties.

 If there’s anything you don’t understand, don’t hesitate to ask.
 Rather than be shocked when the bill comes in, you want to know what exactly you’re getting yourself into.